-The 2013-2014 program year CAPER represents the first and initial reporting year of the 2013-2018 Consolidated Plan.
+The 2015-2016 program year CAPER represents the third reporting year of the 2013-2018 Consolidated Plan.
 It is divided into six (6) sections, the: 1.)
 Summary of the Overall Assessment of the fourth year Performance, 2.)
 Housing Needs, 3.)
 Community Development Block Grant, 4.)
 HOME Investment Partnerships, 5.)
 Supporting text and, 6.)
 The Integrated Distribution and Information System (IDIS) reports.

-The accomplishments for the program year 2013-2014 are as follows:
+The accomplishments for the Program Year 2015-2016 are as follows:

-- Seventeen (17) owner-occupied home rehabs completed - Three (3) down payment assistance (deferred loans) were administered - Three (3) Small Business Competition deferred loans were administered - Five (5) homes were cleared of Lead-Based Paint Hazards - Five (5) public services grants awarded to public service agencies serving low income clients - Nine (9) substandard properties were acquired - Six (6) substandard units were demolished and removed - One (1) displaced tenant was relocated - One (1) public facility improvement was completed - One (1) new single-family home was sold
+- Fifteen (15) owner-occupied rehabilitations were completed - Three (3) down payment assistance (deferred loans) were administered - One (1) Small Business Competition deferred loan was administered - One (1) home was cleared of Lead-Based Paint Hazards - Five (5) public service grants were awarded to public service agencies serving low income clients - One (1) substandard property was acquired - Three (3) substandard units were demolished and removed - One (1) displaced tenant was relocated - Three (3) new single-family homes were constructed

-On July 21, 2014, a draft of this document was made available for a thirty (30) day public review and comment period.
+On September 16, 2016, a DRAFT of this document was made available for a thirty (30) day public review and comment period.
 Staff has intentionally extended the public comment period in order to receive all potential comments.
-A Public Hearing to receive comments on this CAPER document will be held on September 11, 2014 at 7:00 PM in the City Council Chambers at City Hall.
-The fiscal year 2013-2014 CAPER can be found online at: www.greenvillenc.gov/communitydevelopment/housing.
+A Public Hearing to receive comments on this CAPER document is scheduled to be held on October 17, 2016 at 6:00 PM in the City Council Chambers at City Hall.
+The fiscal year 2015-2016 CAPER can be found online at: www.greenvillenc.gov/government/community-development/housing-division/reports-for-public-review.